John Brereton Barlow: Personal life

 John Barlow was the son of Lancelot White Barlow, a South African who studied medicine in England and returned to South Africa to work as a medical pathologist.
 His mother was Madeline Dicks who Lancelot met while studying medicine.
-Educated at St John's College (Johannesburg, South Africa), where he excelled as a sportsman - especially rugby.
+Educated at St John's College (Johannesburg, South Africa), where he excelled as a sportsman - especially in rugby.
 He had a reputation for flouting the rules.
 As a medical student he was fond of referring to rare or bizarre medical conditions, this earned him the nickname 'Canary' alluding to the fact that canaries are rare in South Africa, Later Barlow, in a tribute to this name (and his eccentricity) kept canaries outside his office.

 Barlow married Shelagh Cox in 1949 and they had two sons, Richard John and Clifford William who are medical consultants in dermatology and cardio-thoracic surgery respectively and working in the United Kingdom.

 Awards

 Among many local and international awards made to John Barlow are the following: